 To get paired with a mentor, contact email@example.com.

 The one stop shop for all new ship leaders.
 Here, you will find all the resources needed to jump start your journey as a volunteer.

 A Focus on Program

 Program is what makes Sea Scouting exciting.
-An focal point of the Sea Scout program is the annual Long Cruise.
+A focal point of the Sea Scout program is the annual Long Cruise.
 Long Cruse’s are what Sea Scouts will look back on and remember, they are also a vital part advancement.
 Planning for your first Long Cruise should begin soon.
 The Passport to Adventure Long Cruise Guide will walk you through how to plan a cruise.
-If you do not have a boat the Provisional Cruising list will help you locate a vessel to do your long cruise on.
-If you have a paddling ship, the Paddlesports Program page has infomation about paddle cruises.
+If you do not have a boat the Summer Cruise Map will help you locate a vessel to do your long cruise on.
+If you have a paddling ship, the Paddlesports Program page has information about paddle cruises.

 More at the Program Toolbox

 Sea Scout Mythbusters Dispel common misconceptions about the program